moose115/blog/_posts/2023-02-20-harnessing-elixir-for-fault-tolerant-distributed-systems.md

 This method of distribution is great, but has some flaws.
 Elixir and OTP provide an application level distribution, which is amazing at handling errors.
 However, it is developers' responsibility to make the processes aware of each other.
 Additionally, in case of a hardware failure, OTP will not be able to automatically restart a failed process, since the process does not even have a functioning environment to run on.

 One solution to this is to use a container orchestration tool like Kubernetes.
 Although there is some overlap between K8s and OPT in distributing capabilities, they serve different, but complementary purposes.
-With K8s, we can containerize out application and run it on multiple machines, however this process is automated by K8s.
+With K8s, we can containerize our application and run it on multiple machines, however this process is automated by K8s.
 Additionally, libraries like `libcluster` allow for automatic process discovery within a cluster further improving the developers' experience and speed.

 ## Conclusion